 All subprograms defined in the protected type body have full access to internal variables.
 This means that there is no need to specify them as formal input parameters.

 However, we do have to declare all functions in the protected type as impure if they access a shared variable.
-This is shown in the code snippet above for the example getter function.
+This is shown in the code snippet above which implements our example getter function

 Let's consider a basic example in order to demonstrate how we can create object oriented code.